harshalDharpure/harshaldharpure/README.md

 ## 👩‍💻 What I Do

-- 📊 **Data Alchemist:** Transforming complex data into visual stories that speak volumes.
+📊 **Data Analysis:** Crafting meaningful stories from complex datasets.
-- 🤖 **Machine Learning Explorer:** Navigating the realms of AI and training models to predict the future.
+🤖 **Machine Learning:** Developing predictive models to unlock the future.
-- 🌐 **GenAI Applications:** Building apps that harness the power of AI to create something extraordinary.
+🌐 **GenAI Apps:** Creating innovative solutions with LLMs and AI tools..

 <!-- Toolbox Showcase -->